SEEBURGER Business Integration Suite Accelerate Business-Driven Innovation with IntegrationDownload whitepaper now

 Learn more in our Blog

-Over time, a “spaghetti architecture” develops.
+This has led to the IT architecture in many companies resembling a big pot of spaghetti.
 This not only makes further integration work very costly, it also makes it much more difficult to find and eliminate faults, especially when employees who did the original integration work leave the company.

 Back to top

 iPaaS means that a provider offers integration services on a public or private cloud.
 The integration platform has a full IT infrastructure, including solutions and tools for integration work, available online.
 The provider is also responsible for maintenance, updates, upgrades, security, and the scalability and reliability of the platform.

 Companies using an iPaaS are only responsible for developing business processes, mapping and configuration work.
 The platform operator takes care of the rest.
 This lets companies concentrate on their core business.
 An iPaaS also lets you connect almost any third-party applications, services, and databases to an ERP or CRM system.
 This is useful when integrating clouds, SaaS or following a multi-cloud strategy.

 Alternatively, the ERP or CRM system itself can be included in an overarching network such as a Hybrid Integration Platform (HIP) in a multinational company with subsidiaries, affiliates, and an ecosystem of customers, suppliers, and other stakeholders.